qwertie/ecsharp/Core/Loyc.Binary/README.md

 BLT optimizes for relatively large files, such as entire assemblies, and emphasizes read times and on-disk size.

+## File layout
+The format has the following layout:
+ * Magic string ("BLT")
+ * Header
+   * Symbol table (length-prefixed list of symbol definitions, which are really just character strings)
+   * Template table (length-prefixed list of template definitions)
+ * Top-level nodes (length-prefixed list of encoding-prefixed nodes)

+This layout was chosen because it makes it easy to read BLT files from start to end, without any seek operations.

 ## Some relevant notions
 ### Symbol table
-All symbols and strings in the BLT format are encoded as a variable-length index into a single symbol table, which avoids making redundant copies.
+All symbols and strings in the BLT format are encoded as a variable-length index into a single symbol table, which promotes string interning.

 ### Node templates
 Loyc nodes tend to be similar in structure.
 For example, a node such as `#if(<call>, <call>, <call>)` will likely occur more than once in an assembly, or even a single source file.
-BLT optimizes for recurring constructs such as this by encoding call or attribute nodes as "template instantiations".
-A template is essentially a description of what a binary encoded loyc node looks like.
+BLT optimizes recurring constructs such as this by encoding call nodes, id nodes and nodes with attributes as "template instantiations".
+A template is essentially a description of a binary encoded loyc node's memory layout.
 All templates are stored in a single template table, and individual nodes instantiate a template by referring to the template's index and then providing an unprefixed list of nodes, which are then parsed in accordance with the template's definition.
-These templates work quite well: only top-level nodes need to have their encoding specified on BLT.
+Only top-level nodes need an encoding prefix in the BLT format: child node encodings are embedded in the top-level nodes' templates.

 Here's a quick example: